bluz71/bluz71.github.io/_posts/2017-05-15-vim-tips-tricks.md

 Completion for spellings
 ------------------------
-Vim completion, *Control-n* and *Control-p*, can be used to complete using dictionary words.
+Vim insert mode completion, via *Control-n* and *Control-p*, can be used to complete using dictionary words.
 This is useful when writing text.

 Simply enable the spell option and append *kspell* to the complete options: